BabyLM Challenge

 → A new multimodal dataset with 50M words of paired text-image data, and 50M words text-only data.

-Consider joining the BabyLM Slack if you have any questions for the organizers or want to connect with other participants!
+joining the BabyLM Slack if you have any questions for the organizers or want to connect with other participants!

 Rules Updates for BabyLM Round 2